 Although many academic and curriculum questions should be directed to your primary advisor, you will want to speak with your Honors advisor about your status in the University Honors Program and your progress towards completing it.

-Honors advisors are also available to discuss course selection, undergraduate research and thesis options, post-graduation plans, and distinguished scholarship opportunities.
+The Honors Academic Advisor is also available to discuss course selection, undergraduate research and thesis options, post-graduation plans, and distinguished scholarship opportunities.

 Priority Registration as an Honors Student